 An example of a Lease Extension case for a Cheam premises is 33 The Maisonettes Alberta Avenue in June 2014. the Tribunal decided that the premium payable for the grant of a new lease be the sum of £20,680 (Twenty Thousand six hundred and eighty pounds).
-This case was in relation to 1 flat.
-The unexpired term as at the valuation date was 60.43 years.
+This case affected 1 flat.
+The unexpired term was 60.43 years.